i18next/i18next-scanner/README.md

 ```

 ### customFlush
 The optional `customFlush` function is provided as the last argument, it is called just prior to the stream ending.
-You can override the default `flush` function to process
+You can implement a `customFlush` function to override the default `flush` function, and call the `done()` function when everything's done.
 For example:
 ```javascript
 var _ = require('lodash');